abaikov/diflow-js/README.md

 #### Methods

-* `registerHandler(handler)` – subscribe a single async function that will process every incoming command.
+* `registerHandler(handler)` – subscribe a single *sync or async* function that will process every incoming command.
-* `trigger(command)` – send a command (minus the `source` field, which is filled in for you) and resolve with the handler’s response.
+* `trigger(command)` – send a command (minus the `source` field, which is filled in for you) and **either** return the handler’s response immediately or return a Promise depending on whether the handler is synchronous or asynchronous.

 ---